sjevelazco/flexsdm/docs/pkg_citation.md

 output: html_document
 ---

-We use this space to list published peer-review papers that cited *flexsdm* package.
+Here we provide a list published peer-review papers that cited *flexsdm* package.
 Some of the following research used flexsdm for the entire modeling protocols, others used a couple of flexsdm functions, and others just mentioned our package.

 **Thanks to the authors for citing our package.**